 As a common practice, long-term usage typically consumes 75mg to 250mg per day and between 500mg and a 1000mg daily for a rapid, short-term effect.
 It still depends on the individuals purpose for taking in arachidonic acid.

 Effects to the Body

 Individuals who are taking in arachidonic acid may experience:

 - Soreness of the muscles and joints

-However, majority of arachidonic acid takers does not experience any side effects.
+However, the majority of arachidonic acid takers does not experience any side effects.

-Arachidonic acid is not advisable for individuals that are not active participating in physical activities, as well pregnant females.
+Arachidonic acid is not advisable for individuals that are not actively participating in physical activities, as well as pregnant females.
 It is also not advisable for individuals with a variety of disease and conditions, such as:

 - High blood pressure